Euterpea/euterpea.github.io/troubleshooting.md

 see if the problem persists.
 If it does, the best workarounds are to either run GHCi from within a command prompt (or PowerShell) and load the file manually or use WinGHCi as the default program to open source files.

-**(Windows, HSoM) Trying to run one one of HSoM’s MUIs results in a GLUT-related error.**\
+**Trying to run one one of HSoM’s MUIs results in a GLUT-related error, or an error about being blocked indefinitely on an MVar.**\
-Some machines end up with out-dated versions of glut.dll, which is a file needed to run MUIs and other programs using the UISF library, and others may lack it altogether.
-Haskell Platform comes with an appropriate version of glut.dll, but it doesn’t always end up in the system path.
-There are two options: (1) copy Haskell Platform’s glut.dll and replace older versions on your machine or (2) add the location of Haskell Platform’s glut.dll to your system’s path variable.
+Some machines end up with out-dated versions of glut32.dll, which is a file needed to run MUIs and other programs using the UISF library, and others may lack it altogether.
+Haskell Platform used to come with its own version of the file, but newer versions may lack it.
+The solution is to obtain a copy of glut32.dll and put it in the bin folder for your ghc installation.
+I found that [this version of glut32.dll](https://drive.google.com/file/d/14v1DIWjpvsS689FmYxVHdyirShz7EOSz/view?usp=drive_link) worked on both Windows 10 and 11 with GHC 8.10.5 and 9.8.2.

 # Mac-Specific Problems